-- (Optional) Click Show Advanced Settings to modify the following forwarding information.
+- (Optional) To modify the following forwarding information, click Show Advanced Settings.

 The port to which events are sent on the remote destination.
-The default value is set based on the protocol specified.
+The default value is set based on the protocol.
 Do not change unless the remote destination listens on a different port.

 The amount of local disk space to reserve for buffering events that you configure to be forwarded.
 Buffering is used when the remote destination is unavailable or unable to process the events being sent to it.
 If the local buffer becomes full and the remote destination is still unavailable, then the newest local events are dropped and not forwarded to the remote destination even when the remote destination is back online.
 The default value is 200 MB.

 The number of simultaneous outgoing connections to use.
 Set a higher worker count for a higher network latency to the forwarded destination and for a greater number of forwarded events per second.
 The default value is 8.

 You can edit or clone an event forwarding destination.
 If you edit the destination to change an event forwarder name, all statistics are reset.